zama-ai/concrete-ml/docs/getting-started/concepts.md

 Two different types of ciphertexts are usable by Concrete ML for model input/outputs.

+1. _Concrete_ LWE ciphertexts (default):

-1. By default Concrete ML uses _Concrete_ LWE ciphertexts with crypto-system parameters that are determined based on the ML model.
-Furthermore, these parameters may vary between different versions of Concrete ML.
+   By default, Concrete ML uses Concrete LWE ciphertexts with crypto-system parameters that are tailored to each ML model.
+These parameters may vary between different versions of Concrete ML.
 Thus, the encryption crypto-parameters may change at any point.
 Some implications are:

 - Typically, a server-side application provides the client with its encryption cryptographic parameters.
 - When the application is updated, the client downloads the new cryptographic parameters.
 - Ciphertexts encrypted with a set of cryptographic parameters can not be re-used for a model compiled with different cryptographic parameters

+2. _TFHE-rs radix_ ciphertexts:

-1. Concrete ML supports _TFHE-rs radix_ ciphertexts, with a universal parameter set that is forward compatible.
+   Concrete ML also supports \_TFHE-rs radix _ ciphertexts, which rely on a universal and forward-compatible parameter set.
 Therefore:
+   In this setting, a conversion layer is added to the ML model, potentially resulting in a 4–5× latency overhead.

 - Ciphertexts encrypted with the universal cryptographic parameters can be used at any point in the future with any ML model.
 - In this setting, a conversion layer is added to the ML model.
 This conversion may imply a 4-5x slowdown for model latency.

 ## Model accuracy considerations under FHE constraints